Revolutions in Science: Discovery, Imagination, and the Future

 AI as a Catalyst for Scientific Discovery

 Artificial intelligence is rapidly transforming the way science is conducted.
-Short, high-impact talks by Sara Beery, Tanya Berger-Wolf, and Cecilia Garraffo, will showcase how AI is accelerating discovery across fields ranging from biodiversity and ecology to astronomy and astrophysics, highlighting new approaches to some of science’s most complex questions.
+Short, high-impact talks by Sara Beery, Tanya Berger-Wolf, and Cecilia Garraffo, showcased how AI is accelerating discovery across fields ranging from biodiversity and ecology to astronomy and astrophysics, highlighting new approaches to some of science’s most complex questions.

 Looking Beyond the Horizon

-The afternoon plenary brings together distinguished scientific leaders including Jennifer Lewis, Sara Walker, Huda Zoghbi, and Maria Zuber to explore where today’s challenges intersect with tomorrow’s opportunities and where scientific urgency is needed most.
-The symposium concludes with a keynote from Harvey Fineberg, Harvard TH Chan School of Public Health (emeritus), who will reflect on the role of imagination, discovery, and innovation in shaping the next chapter of American science.
+The afternoon plenary brought together distinguished scientific leaders including Jennifer Lewis, Sara Walker, Huda Zoghbi, and Maria Zuber and explored where today’s challenges intersect with tomorrow’s opportunities and where scientific urgency is needed most.
+The symposium concluded with a keynote from Harvey Fineberg, Harvard TH Chan School of Public Health (emeritus), who reflected on the role of imagination, discovery, and innovation in shaping the next chapter of American science.

 Event Date